Mathics3/mathics-development-guide/docs/extending/code-overview/apply-eval-format.rst

 Expressions need to be wrapped in some sort of "Form", like ``TeXForm`` or ``MathMLForm``.
 This is done using the ``format()`` method of the expression object.
-This goes through the rewrite/apply/eval procuess produces a Mathics Expression where "Box"ing rules have been applied to the expression at various points where boxing functions are associated with different kinds of objects.
+This goes through the rewrite/apply/eval process producing a Mathics Expression where "Box"ing rules have been applied at various points in the expression;
+boxing functions associated with expression objects, direct the boxing process.

 Continuing using the example in the last section::